smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 SDL Core does not have direct access to WiFi hardware, so SDL Core is not able to check the current WiFi state.
 Such an approach gives the OEM the ability to have their own rules and priorities for WiFi interaction.

-his approach can be easily integrated into some already existing solution because there is no additional logic on SDL Core, and an OEM may just adopt an existing solution for using new APIs.
+This approach can be easily integrated into some already existing solution because there is no additional logic on SDL Core, and an OEM may just adopt an existing solution for using new APIs.

 The proposed approach is designed to avoid bidirectional RPCs because it adds technical complexity that causes additional bugs.